 Impact: Forcing Financial Institutions to Obey Civil Rights Laws

-Financial institutions wield immense power over the lives of many in this country, because access to good-quality credit is essential to achieving financial stability.
-Vulnerable borrowers can easily fall prey to predatory offerings by banks that see profit-making opportunity, however destructive, in communities that have traditionally been excluded from access to credit.
+Financial institutions wield immense power over the lives of many in this country, because access to good-quality credit is essential to achieve financial stability.
+Vulnerable borrowers can easily fall prey to predatory offerings by banks that see profit-making opportunities, however destructive, in communities that have traditionally been excluded from access to credit.
 This case shows the power of the nation’s civil rights laws to hold financial institutions accountable when they violate civil rights and to make lenders think twice before taking advantage of vulnerable communities.

 The Case Team